Athira-AM/Call-center-trend-analysis/README.md

 - **Give Feedback Regularly** : Have regular meetings with agents to talk about how they're doing and give tips on how to improve.

-- **Keep Information Handy** : Make sure agents have easy access to all the information they need to help customers quickly.

 - **Watch Call Trends** : Keep an eye on what kinds of calls are coming in most often, so you can fix common problems.

-- **Teach Everyone Everything** : Encourage agents to learn different skills so they can help with different kinds of calls.

 - **Ask Customers What They Think** : Get feedback from customers after calls to find out what went well and what could be better.